The £ savvy way to buy a dishwasher

 Dishwasher owners manuals will usually tell you the differences in energy use for different programmes.

-So, if your tariff for electricity is the current standard tariff of 34p per kWh the cost of energy for year works out at 104 x 0.34 = around £35 if you are likely to use it twice a week.
+So, if your tariff for electricity is similar to the standard tariff from October 2023 of 27p per kWh the cost of energy for year works out at 104 x 0.27 = around £28 if you are likely to use it twice a week.

 If you think you would do more wash loads than twice a week, say every day of the year, then it would cost.